Sue9104/web-manual/interface/owner-project-management.md

 | Reviewer | counts\_of\_entries\_reviewed\_by\_you / counts\_of\_all\_translated\_entries |

- "Assginment" and "Feedback" button are two quick way to workspace of assignment and feedback of current project.
+Assginment and Reply is the obligation of owner.
+Click and it will jump there.

 ![](/assets/project_management.schedule.png)